HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/stepup_auth/enabling_stepup_auth/stepup_auth_prop.md

     Use this property to specify the authentication level strength of the authentication level with the name auth\_level\_name.
 The value is a non-negative integer that expresses the implied strength of a particular authentication method.
 The step-up authentication framework considers one authentication method to be stronger than another if it has a higher value.

+    !!!note
-    **Note:** The value 0 is reserved by the step-up authentication engine, and therefore it is not allowed to assign values less than one.
+        The value 0 is reserved by the step-up authentication engine, and therefore it is not allowed to assign values less than one.
 It is possible to leave gaps in the sequence of authentication level strengths.
 It is not possible to assign the same authentication level to multiple authentication level names.

     Default: sua.authLevel.identified.strength =5 sua.authLevel.authenticated.strength =10